Apollo 10: Equipment

-The descent stage of the LM was delivered to KSC on October 11, 1968, with the ascent stage arriving five days later.
+The descent stage of the LM was delivered to KSC on October 11, 1968, and the ascent stage arrived five days later.
 They were mated on November 2.
 The Service Module (SM) and Command Module (CM) arrived on November 24 and were mated two days later.
 Portions of the Saturn V launch vehicle arrived during November and December 1968, and the complete launch vehicle was erected in the Vehicle Assembly Building (VAB) on December 30.
 After being tested in an altitude chamber, the CSM was placed atop the launch vehicle on February 6, 1969.
 The completed space vehicle was rolled out to Launch Complex 39B on March 11, 1969—the fact that it had been assembled in the VAB's High Bay 2 (the first time it had been used) required the crawler to exit the rear of the VAB before looping around the building and joining the main crawlerway, proceeding to the launch pad.
-This rollout, using Mobile Launch Platform 3 (MLP-3), happened eight days after the launch of Apollo 9, while that mission was still in orbit.
+This rollout, using Mobile Launch Platform-3 (MLP-3), happened eight days after the launch of Apollo 9, while that mission was still in orbit.

 The launch vehicle for Apollo 10 was a Saturn V, designated AS-505, the fifth flight-ready Saturn V to be launched and the third to take astronauts to orbit.
 The Saturn V differed from that used on Apollo 9 in having a lower dry weight (without propellant) in its first two stages, with a significant reduction to the interstage joining them.
 Although the S-IVB third stage was slightly heavier, all three stages could carry a greater weight of propellant, and the S-II second stage generated more thrust than that of Apollo 9.

 The Apollo spacecraft for the Apollo 10 mission was composed of Command Module 106 (CM-106), Service Module 106 (SM-106, together with the CM known as CSM-106), Lunar Module 4 (LM-4), a spacecraft-lunar module adapter (SLA), numbered as SLA-13A, and a launch escape system.
 The SLA was a mating structure joining the Instrument Unit on the S-IVB stage of the Saturn V launch vehicle and the CSM, and acted as a housing for the LM, while the Launch Escape System (LES) contained rockets to propel the CM to safety if there was an aborted launch.
-At about 133.8 metric tons, Apollo 10 would be the heaviest spacecraft to reach orbit to that point.
+At about 76.99 metric tons, Apollo 10 would be the heaviest spacecraft to reach orbit to that point.